New York records 280 new deaths; northeastern states partner to purchase equipment

 "You can see the number hasn't moved dramatically in a relatively long period of time.
 The overall direction is good even though it's very painful.
 I think it's important we take a moment and learn the lessons of what we've been going through," Cuomo said on Sunday.

-Overall, the United States has recorded 1,138,690 cases of COVID-19 and 66,570 people have died from the virus according to a tally by Johns Hopkins University.
+Overall, the United States has recorded 1,188,122 cases of COVID-19 and 68,598 people have died from the virus, according to worldometers.info.
+On Sunday, the tracker of health data said the death toll in the United States climbed by 1,154 deaths from the day prior, while its number of cases grew by 27,348.

 New Jersey Gov. Phil Murphy said the state recorded 137 more deaths for a total of 7,871, placing it at second in the nation.

-Massachusetts reported 130 new deaths on Saturday, placing it at third in the country with 3,846 deaths as Boston Mayor Marty Walsh said the state is "still very much in the beginning days of coronavirus" calling for all U.S. cities to implement mass testing and provide personal protective equipment for frontline workers.
+Massachusetts reported 158 new deaths on Sunday, placing it at third in the country with 4,004 total deaths as Boston Mayor Marty Walsh said the state is "still very much in the beginning days of coronavirus" calling for all U.S. cities to implement mass testing and provide personal protective equipment for frontline workers.

 "As we move down the road here, if there's a second surge, all of the equipment that they have now, they'll need more stiff.
 I think that's what the federal government should be focused on," Walsh told CNN.